-City directories list dates and locations of dance academies, cabarets and dance halls, although sometimes only paid announcements were listed.
+City directories list dates and locations of dance academies, cabarets and dance halls, although sometimes only paid venues were listed.

 Where To Find Primary Sources

-The Library of Congress has made over two hundred entire dance manuals available on the Web, on their very useful site entitled An American Ballroom Companion.
+The Library of Congress has made over two hundred entire dance manuals available on the Web, on their site entitled An American Ballroom Companion.

 Institutional, university and corporate libraries.
 These may require membership or special permission to peruse, but don' t be easily daunted.